Call us: 01444 237070

 What is a 135mm lens good for?

-A 135mm lens is good for a surprisingly broad variety of shots, as this telephoto range tends to include a wide aperture.
-This makes 135mm a great choice for portraits of people and pets, landscapes, street photography and products.
-There are also specialised 135mm macro and tilt shift lenses available.
+A 135mm lens is good for a surprisingly broad variety of subjects.
+This short telephoto focal length is often paired with a wide maximum aperture, making it a strong choice for portraits of people and pets, as well as selective landscapes, street photography and product work.
+There are also specialised 135mm lenses available, including macro and tilt-shift options.

 Sample photo 1 with Sony FE 135mm F/1.8 GM lens.
 Camera settings: 1/2500 sec. f/1.8.
 ISO 100 © Cristiano Ostinelli